Infernal-Insights/Hashmancer/Worker/README.md

 Run `python3 ../setup.py --worker` from the repository root to install dependencies and configure the worker.
 Passing `--server-ip` skips broadcast discovery.
+Use `python3 ../setup.py --upgrade` anytime to pull the latest code and update dependencies.

 Minimal `redis.conf` for a password-protected TLS instance: